 - Cashews - 1 tbsp

 - Keep all the ingredients ready.
 Wash and peel the bottle gourd, remove the center part.
 Then grate them using a grater and keep it ready.
-Heat a thick bottomed pan with a tbsp of ghee and add cashews, fry them until golden brown.
+Heat a thick bottomed pan with a tablespoon of ghee and add cashews, fry them until golden brown.
 Remove from the pan once done.

 - In the same pan, add grated bottle gourd and saute them nicely in low medium flame until raw smell of the vegetale leaves.
 It may take 5 minutes.